What are eBooks?

 eCopies of Textbooks: Snapplify

-• Access digital textbooks, resources, and library books via the South African E-learning platform, Snapplify.
-Follow the instructions in this PDF document.
+• Access digital textbooks, resources, and library books through Snapplify, the South African e-learning platform.
+For guidance, refer to the instructions provided in this PDF document.

 Help